forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 5. Approve third-party access and click **Continue**.

-Code Builder Dashboard in now available in App Launcher.
+The code Builder Dashboard in now available in App Launcher.
 Be sure to assign the appropriate Code Builder permission sets to team members.

 ## Confirm Code Builder Package Installation

-When installation is complete, you receive a confirmation email.
+When installation is completed, you receive a confirmation email.
 You can confirm the installation on the Installed Packages Setup page.

 From Setup, enter `Installed Packages` in the Quick Find box, then select **Installed Packages**.
 You see an entry for Code Builder that looks something like this.
 If you get the message that the app is taking a long time to install, you get automatically redirected to this page after you click **Done**.